ellereeeee/blog-posts/2018-04-30 this or That.md

-These are my notes on "`this` or That?," Kyle Simpson's [first chapter](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch1.md) of _You Don't Know Javascript: **this** and Object Prototypes_.
+These are my notes on "`this` or That?," Kyle Simpson's [first chapter](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch1.md) of _You Don't Know Javascript: this and Object Prototypes_.

-Since these are notes, I sometimes explain things in my own words or just copy from the text.
-I do whatever I think will best help me when I need to review these notes later.

 ### What's `this`